2025 Business Planning Priorities for Cross-Functional Product Teams

 As a result of the lack of affordability—driven by interest rates, construction material costs, land and regulatory costs—there has been a decline in homeowner mobility.

-The existing supply of homes is still only about a three-month supply, based on data from the U.S. Census Bureau and the National Association of Realtors.
-Compare that to what is considered a healthy market, or about a six-month supply.
+The existing supply of resale homes is still only about a four-month supply, increasing compared to one year ago - based on data from the U.S. Census Bureau and the National Association of Realtors.

 The Housing Affordability Index—which measures whether a typical family earns enough to qualify for a mortgage—is at its lowest point in 20 years, according to the NAR.
 As a result, would-be buyers are feeling compelled to delay their purchase.
 Because affordability is low, housing stock is not moving at a rapid pace as it was in 2020 and 2021.
 Since it is generally accepted that the Fed prime rate will remain elevated at between 5-6%, keeping most mortgage interest rates above 7%, and this for the foreseeable future, the pool of available home buyers is also anticipated to remain low until the cost of debt declines and more individuals and families are able to qualify for a mortgage.